Boca Raton, Florida: Politics

 The City of Boca Raton has a Council-Manager form of government.
 The Mayor has been chosen through a direct election since 1978.
 The offices of the city council and the mayor are nonpartisan.
 The previous mayor was Susan Haynie.
 On April 27, 2018, Governor Rick Scott suspended Susan Haynie due to felony and misdemeanor charges brought against her for corruption and bribery.
-(She would later plead guilty to two of the counts, avoiding jail time.)
-Scott Singer was appointed mayor and held that position on that basis until the August 28th special election; Singer was elected outright as mayor in that election.
+She would later plead guilty to two of the counts, avoiding jail time.
+Scott Singer was appointed mayor and held that position on that basis until the August 28 special election; Singer was elected outright as mayor in that election.

-As of January 2023, Democrat Jared Moskowitz represents Florida's 23rd Congressional district, which includes the most northern point of Boca Raton and extends south through Palm Beach County.
+As of January 2023, Democrat Jared Moskowitz represents Florida's 23rd Congressional District, which includes the most northern point of Boca Raton and extends south through Palm Beach County.
 The district then continues into Broward County communities like Coral Springs, Parkland, and Margate, down to Fort Lauderdale.

 In the 2016 and 2020 presidential elections, Republican Donald Trump won in Boca Raton by a plurality.
 In the 2024 United States presidential election, Trump received 30,159 votes and Harris received 23,401 votes; 86% of eligible voters in Boca Raton participated.

+In 2026, Democrat Andy Thomson won the mayoral election by just five votes.

 Crime

 The City of Boca Raton is one of the safest cities in Palm Beach County, with a crime rate 38% lower than the entire state of Florida.

-Boca Raton has had connections to the Mafia.
-According to a number of US Federal indictments, as of June 2004, the Gambino family continues to operate in Boca Raton.
-The television show The Sopranos featured the city in its plot ("Boca" and "...To Save Us All From Satan's Power"), and Mafia Wife author Lynda Milito resides in Boca Raton.
+Boca Raton has been mentioned in connection with organized crime activities.
+According to a number of US Federal indictments, as of June 2004, the Gambino family was reported to be operating in Boca Raton.
+The television show The Sopranos featured the city in its plot, including the episodes "Boca" and "...To Save Us All From Satan's Power", and Mafia Wife author Lynda Milito resides in Boca Raton.
 Joey Merlino, the reputed head of the Philadelphia crime family, also resides in northern Boca Raton.

 In 2007, several murders at the Town Center Mall gained national attention.
 In March, a 52-year-old woman was kidnapped and murdered.
-In December of the same year, a 47-year-old woman and her 7-year-old daughter were also kidnapped, and later found bound and shot in the head in the woman's SUV in the mall parking lot.
+In December 2007, a 47-year-old woman and her 7-year-old daughter were also kidnapped and later found bound and shot in the head in the woman's SUV in the mall parking lot.
 This case was featured on America's Most Wanted.
 Though there is no forensic evidence to suggest the murders were committed by the same person, the similarities in the cases led police to believe they were related.
 To this day, the murders all remain unsolved.

 The Pearl City neighborhood has been known as a drug trafficking hub in the past.
 In recent years, the city, like most of the county (especially neighboring Delray Beach) has experienced a steady rise in heroin and opioid overdoses.

 As of the end of 2019, the crime rate in Boca Raton was down 26% over the preceding 13 years.